LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     * the branch is the default branch for this Module (dev or main)
     * this is where you will paste the command you're about to copy

-The commands you paste depend on whether this is the first time you've worked with the Module or if you have already started customizing it and thus already have a main_3.2.1_custom branch created.
+The commands you paste depend on whether this is the first time you've worked with the Module for release 3.2.1 or if you have already started customizing it and thus already have a main_3.2.1_custom branch created.

 ### First Time for this Module

-These commands are used ONLY for released version of Loop and only the first time you work with a given Module.
+These commands are used ONLY for released version of Loop and only the first time you work with a given Module for release 3.2.1.
 This page is configured for released version 3.2.1.

 This process has two steps: